Best healers in the UK outlines some of the qualities that help people be the best healers.

 I’m against newly qualified healers charging hundreds just after coming out of a weekend workshop or short healing course, just because they have a piece of paper that says “I am a healer now“.

-It’s up to each individual to be the judge of what level of investment a healing session is worth to them.
+At the same time, it’s up to each individual to be the judge of what level of investment a healing session is worth to them.

 The general rule here is that you usually pay for experience.
 That’s not to say you won’t get tremendous results from a less experienced healer in the UK.
 Equally, you may even find a very experienced healer who is inexpensive (– some healers offer discounted rates to the unemployed or elderly, for example).
 Just bear in mind the cost versus experience ratio when considering your options.